-Students will explore the biochemical processes as they relate to general metabolism and biochemistry, gene expression and protein synthesis, carbohydrate metabolism and ATP synthesis, lipid metabolism, and nitrogen metabolism.
+Students will explore the biochemical processes as they related to general metabolism and biochemistry, gene expression and protein synthesis, carbohydrate metabolism and ATP synthesis, lipid metabolism, and nitrogen metabolism.
+This is the study of the digestion, absorption and transport of the macronutrients (carbohydrates, proteins, fats), as well as alcohol as consumed by humans.